rppicomidi/cdc_stdio_lib/README.md

 Copyright and License belong to Raspberry Pi (Trading) Ltd. All I did was hack out the parts that prevent it from working with a regular TinyUSB-based application and wrap it in library form.
-Please obey the terms of the pico-sdk license when using this code.
+Please obey the terms of the pico-sdk license in LICENSE.TXT when using this code, and note the all caps "AS IS" disclaimer.

+None of this implies that Raspberry Pi (Trading) Ltd. is endorsing this library.